ghaerr/elks/README.md

 * ELKS requires 256k RAM to run, 512k to be really useful
 * No hardware MMU required
 * ROM-based systems can run in 128k RAM

+## Try ELKS online
+You can play with ELKS [here](https://copy.sh/v86/?profile=elks).
+Login with "root" and no password.
+Go to the bin folder and try the different commands available.
+Try nxtetris.

 ## Watch ELKS in action